World shares hover near record highs on recovery hopes

 “The search for yield is a very powerful force.
 It doesn’t have the narrative right now to stop it,” said Sebastien Galy, senior macro strategist at Nordea Asset Management.

-Moderna Inc (MRNA.O) jumped 6.0% to a record high after the drugmaker's COVID-19 vaccine showed promise in a lab study against the Delta mutation first identified in India, with a modest decrease in response compared with the original variant. read more
+Moderna Inc jumped 6.0% to a record high after the drugmaker’s COVID-19 vaccine showed promise in a lab study against the Delta mutation first identified in India, with a modest decrease in response compared with the original variant.

 The European benchmark, which hit record highs this month, is on course to post its biggest first-half percentage gains since 1998, but high inflation as well as the spread of the highly contagious Delta variant have recently slowed gains.